 Vehicles are more illuminated than ever before.
-Adaptive headlamps guide our way in changing light and weather conditions, head-up displays (HUDs) provide real-time information about our surroundings, and infotainment displays connect us to the outside world.
-A vehicle's safety and perceived quality are increasingly contingent on the quality of light, which must be measured to control the precise and meaningful variations in brightness and color that enable operation.
+Adaptive headlamps guide our way in changing light and weather conditions, head-up displays (HUDs) provide real-time information about our surroundings, and infotainment displays enhance the driver and passenger experience.
+A vehicle's safety and perceived quality are increasingly contingent on the quality of light in these various displays, which must be measured to control the precise and meaningful variations in brightness and color.
 While standard machine vision systems can evaluate images for limited pixel-level contrast variations to detect defects, variations of light and color as perceived by humans are much too delicate for standard 2D imaging.

-In this webinar, Radiant Vision Systems introduces light and color measurement solutions designed scientifically to enable the evaluation of light using the same tolerances of perception as the human eye.
-Webinar host and Radiant's Automotive Business Leader, Matt Scholz, presents photometric and colorimetric cameras for brightness and color evaluation.
-In a conversational broadcast with Vision Systems Design's Editor-in-Chief John Lewis, Matt discusses the differences between machine vision and photopic imaging solutions, and defines the applications of light measurement used to evaluate components of today's illuminated vehicles - from tail lights to dome lights to displays.
+In this webinar, Radiant Vision Systems introduces light and color measurement solutions designed scientifically to evaluate light using the same perception tolerances as the human eye.
+Webinar host and Radiant's Automotive Business Leader, Matt Scholz, presents methods for using photometric and colorimetric cameras for brightness and color evaluation.
+In a conversational broadcast with Vision Systems Design's Editor-in-Chief John Lewis, Matt discusses the differences between machine vision and photopic imaging solutions, and defines the applications of light measurement used to evaluate components of today's illuminated vehicles—from tail lights to dome lights to displays.

 During this webinar, attendees will learn: